top of page

 tree-sd-logo.png

-FireWatch has been supporting Tree San Diego by providing the following components:
+FireWatch has been supporting Tree San Diego by providing the following services:

-Aerial imagery that will determine the canopy cover and planting potential in select planting locations, and
+Creating aerial imagery to determine the canopy cover and planting potential in select locations.

 bottom of page